Flaconi/coding-challenges/senior-fullstack-engineer/restful-api-categories.md

 * You can use any programming language or framework.
 * You need to persist the category in a database, you can use any relational or NoSQL database.
 * You need to create _unit_ & _integration tests_ for your project, covering at least 70% of your code.
-* You need to provide a working Dockerfile to run your project and any dependencies, like the database.
+* You need to provide a straight-forward method of running your project.

 ## Bonus points:

+* You will provide a working Dockerfile to run your project and any dependencies, like the database.
 * You will use the PATCH HTTP verb to update the visibility status.
 * You will create a token-based Authentication & Authorization for the different operations using scopes.
 * You will use the Cache headers, including the Etag header.